romw314/chess-no-25/docs/tutorial-creating-your-custom-theme.md

 }
 ```

-Every section has it's "childs".
-A child can be a string (text) wrapped in double quotes, a number, a boolean (`true` or `false`) or a sub-section.
-The section above has two childs: `a`, and `b`. `a` is a number, `b` is a sub-section which has two childs:
+Every object has it's "childs".
+A child can be a string (text) wrapped in double quotes, a number, a boolean (`true` or `false`) or a nested object.
+The object above has two childs: `a`, and `b`. `a` is a number, `b` is an object which has two childs:

 * `a` - a string
-* `b` - a sub-section (because it's a child of `b`, we'll call it `b.b`)
+* `b` - an object (because it's a child of `b`, we'll call it `b.b`)

 Please note that `2` and `"2"` are diferrent. `2` is a number while `"2"` is a string.

-A child can also be an array (a list of strings, numbers, booleans or sections).
+A child can also be an array (a list of strings, numbers, booleans or objects).

 In our example, `b.b.a` is a boolean (`true`).

-In our themes.json, the root section has only one child - the `themes` section.
+In our themes.json, the root object has only one child - the `themes` object.

-Each theme is a child of the `themes` section.
-For example, the dark theme (with full name `Dark` and internal name `dark`) is in the `themes.dark` section (not `themes.Dark`) and it's full name is in `themes.dark.fullName`.
+Each theme is a child of the `themes` object.
+For example, the dark theme (with full name `Dark` and internal name `dark`) is in the `themes.dark` object (not `themes.Dark`) and it's full name is in `themes.dark.fullName`.

-Check if the `themes` section in the GitHub repository has a child with name same as the internal name of your theme.
+Check if the `themes` object in the GitHub repository has a child with name same as the internal name of your theme.

 Also check for other names.
 For example, if you are creating a theme named `Lavender & Vanilla` with internal name `lavenderVanilla`.
 Also check for themes named something like `lavenderAndVanilla`, `lavenderPlusVanilla`, `lv` or `vanillaLavender`.

 ## 4. Write the code for your theme

 Go to your forked Chess No. 25 repo and click the button that will contain something like **1 Branch** or **2 Branches**.
-If you don't see the text, click **Code** in the top left corner.
+If you don't see the text, click **Code** in the top left corner before.

 ![Screenshot](img/open-branches.jpeg)